LumenPT/LumenRenderer/README.md

 * [Visual Studio 2019](https://visualstudio.microsoft.com/)

 ### Build Instructions using CMake
-* Download the project.
+* **Download the project.**
 * **To use the CMake-GUI**
   1. Open the CMake-GUI application.
   2. Select the path to the root folder of the project.
   3. Select the path to the folder where you want to place the project solution.
   4. Press configure and select the options that you want to use.
   5. Press configure again and then press generate.
   6. Now there should be a project solution in the selected folder.
 * **To use the command-line**
   1. Open the command line.
   2. Type the command: `cmake [options] -S <path to root folder> -B <path to project solution folder>`.
      Replace the `<path to root folder>` with the path to the root folder of the project.
      Replace the `<path to project solution folder>` with the path to the folder where you want to place the project solution.
      Optionally the `[options]` with the options that you want to use to generate the project solution.
-       These need to be in the format: `-D<option>:<type>=<value>` or `-D<option>=<value>` where you replace `<option>` with the option name and `<value>` with the value you want the option to be.
+     These need to be in the format: `-D<option>:<type>=<value>` or `-D<option>=<value>`, where you replace `<option>` with the option name and `<value>` with the value you want the option to be.
      Optionally you can also specify a type by replacing `<type>`.
   3. After executing the command the project solution should be in the selected folder.

 #### Options
 | Option | Description |